Penkridge railway station

-Penkridge railway station is a station serving the village of Penkridge in Staffordshire, England.
+Penkridge railway station is a railway station serving the village of Penkridge in Staffordshire, England.

-It is situated on the Birmingham branch of the West Coast Main Line.
-To the north, the line continues towards Stafford.
-To the south, the line continues towards the city of Wolverhampton.
-The station is operated by London Northwestern Railway, who run all of its train services.
+It is on the Birmingham loop of the West Coast Main Line.
+To the north, the line continues towards Stafford; to the south, the line continues towards the city of Wolverhampton.
+The station is operated by West Midlands Railway.

 History

 The original station was built by the Grand Junction Railway and opened in 1837.
 Baron Hatherton allowed trains to run across his land on the condition that two trains a day stopped at Penkridge.
 When closure of the station was proposed in 1962, the incumbent Baron Hatherton threatened to withdraw the right to cross his land if the station was closed.
+The station buildings appear to have been disused at some point before 1981.
 Nearby to Penkridge is a former mineral branch line to the nearby village of Huntington.
-It served a Colliery until the 1980s.
+It served a colliery until the 1980s.
 The trackbed is a footpath from the Wolverhampton Road to Micklewood Lane near Huntington.
 The rest of the trackbed is now both agricultural and built on at Huntingdon end by a school.

+The station's two platforms used to be link by a footbridge, but this was removed sometime between 1990 and 2003, replaced by an underpass immediately to the south of the station building.